 Dr. Kisley joined the UCCS Psychology Department in 2002.
 Before becoming the Chairperson in 2014 - 2017, he served as the department's Director of Graduate Training for 5 years.
 Dr. Kisley teaches, conducts research and mentors graduate and undergraduate psychology students in their research and professional development.He is currently the Associate Dean for the College of Letters, Arts & Sciences.

 - M.S.
 Aerospace Engineering, University of Colorado Boulder, 1994

 - B.S.
 Aerospace Engineering, University of Colorado Boulder, 1992

 Areas of Interest

-Emotional experience and regulation, insecure attachment in close adulthood relationships, and attention function, all from an evolutionary perspective.
+Emotional experience and regulation, meta-emotion, affect intolerance, insecure attachment in close adulthood relationships, and attention function, all from an evolutionary perspective.

 Professor Kisley teaches undergraduate and graduate courses in Biopsychology, Neuroscience and Evolutionary Psychology for the UCCS Psychology Department.

-Lathrop, L.M., Davis, I.A., Kisley, M.A.
-(2016) Attention Allocation to Attachment-Related and General Emotional Words: An Event-Related Brain Potential Investigation of the Effects of Attachment-Style and Relationship Status.
-Edorium Journal of Psychology, in press.
+- *Lathrop, L.M., *Davis, I.A., Kisley, M.A.
+(2015) Attention Allocation to Attachment-Related and General Emotional Words: An Event-Related Brain Potential Investigation of the Effects of Attachment-Style and Relationship Status.
+Edorium Journal of Psychology 1: 22-32.